fabrylab/pyTFM/README.md

 # Installation

 It is recomanded to use this package with anaconda.
 If you are on windows you need the Microsoft Visual C++ build tools.
 Download and install them from [here] (https://visualstudio.microsoft.com/de/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16).
 Additionally you need to install clickpoints.
 See [here](https://clickpoints.readthedocs.io/en/latest/installation.html#windows-installer) for instructions.

-Next install the Tracktion force microsoft package.
+Next install the traction force microsoft package.
 You can do so directly from git hub.
 First you need to install git.
 For windows you can use
 ```
 conda install git